 - How to delete a partition in Windows.

-- Can you get files and data after a hard drive has been reformatted?
+- Can you get files and data after a hard drive is reformatted?

 - Do I need to defrag my SSD or flash drive?

 - How to copy files from one drive to another drive.

 - See our format definition for further information and related links.